 It’s critical to note that the iTrace scan has always captured this information — the underlying technology is not new.
 The DLI screen simply takes complex data and reorganizes it in a way that’s more useful for practitioners and easier for patients to understand.

-What Is the DLI Display Does
+What Does the DLI Display Do?

 - Creates a visual display of the difference between the performance of the lens and the cornea, enabling you to make better decisions about surgery or treatment